Well, two hours in the can, as El Rushbo would say.

 Institutional liberalism is everywhere, and all we do is fund it with tax dollars.

-But I gotta get to the S Chip program.
+But I got to get to the S-CHIP program.

-There's this big push by the Robert Wood Johnson Foundation, liberals everywhere, the mainstream media, there's no difference, to expand this program that is going to ensure more kids.
+There's this big push by the Robert Wood Johnson Foundation, liberals everywhere, the mainstream media, there's no difference, to expand this program that is going to insure more kids.

-Even though nobody's denied health care in America, but even though it wasn't around eleven years ago.
+The State Children's Health Insurance Program, it's vital, even though nobody's denied health care in America, but even though it wasn't around 11 years ago.

-Well, the plan by the House would allow SGIP subsidies for households 400% above the poverty line.
+Well, the plan by the House would allow S-CHIP subsidies for households 400% above the poverty line.

-This is the this is the program, by the way, you Rush fans ought to know.
+This is the program, by the way, you Rush fans ought to know.

-This is the program where they demanded a ten dollar tax on cigars to fund.
+This is the program where they demanded a $10 tax on cigars to fund, 61 cent tax on cigarette increase, and a $10 tax, maximum, of course.

 They were feeling generous that day.

-Oh, by the way, for about every one hundred children that get enrolled in S chips, about thirty-five to fifty leave private insurance.
+Oh, by the way, for about every 100 children that get enrolled in S-CHIPs, about 35 to 50 leave private insurance.

 Leave private.